invoiceninja/invoiceninja.github.io/source/docs/quotes.md

 # Quotes

 Quote records are used to provide your clients with accurate previews of what a quote might look like for requested products and/or services.
 Quotes can be generated as PDFs, viewed in the client portal by the client, and if agreed upon, they can be converted directly into quotes.
+Unless it is converted to an invoice, quotes have no effect on a clients balance or ledger.

 Viewing, editing, or creating a quote is virtually the same as it is for a quote.